qeeqbox/reports/HermeticaWiper/report.md

   v6 = VerSetConditionMask(v5, 1u, 3u);
 ```
 <br /><br />
-Based on the checking, load the sys driver
+Based on the checking, load the sys driver (It's legit but used as diskwipe - T1561 Disk Wipe)

 ```c
   if ( VerifyVersionInfoW(&VersionInformation, 3u, v6) )